 Shake hands aren’t great at taking steady shots.
 To make sure you have crisp images that are crystal clear with your ideal camera setting, consider using a tripod.

 At times getting out of focus, lights create a bokeh effect that delivers your images an artistic flair.
-One of the sure ways to get these effects is by using a macro lens and a zero in on the subject to keep it sharp as you blur the background into a magnificent bokeh.
+One of the sure ways to get these effects is by using a macro lens and zoom in on the subject to keep it sharp as you blur the background into a magnificent bokeh.
 Besides, you can also blur the whole image into bokeh.
 Whichever way, you will get a perfect shot.
 Even though it is tempting to use the flash, it is not advisable not to because it will counteract the colours of the lighting while creating a lot of image noise.
 As such, keep the flash off.

 Fill Your Frame